CLux17/reviewsite/README.md

   </p>

 <h3>Creating a Review</h3>
-<p><span>Once you have navigated to a product and have read the review, you will be able to create a review for the product.
+<p><span>Once you have navigated to a product and have read the details of the product, you will be able to create a review for the product.
 Start by clicking the "Add a Review" at the bottom of the page.</span>

   <span>Once you have clicked on the link, the app will take you to a page where you can type your review into the box on the page.
 Once you have finished your review, you can clike the "Create" button to subbmit your review, and the app will take you back to the product page as to look over your contribution to the product along side everyone elses.
 If you decide not to create your review after all, simply click the "Return to Previous Menu" link to go back to the product page.</span>
 </p>